 Surf Forecast: Make Your Own Way

-The internet site CoastView.com.au can give you more than just a surf forecast or weather report.
-They actually have web cameras posted at beaches around the island.
+An internet search will give you more than just a surf forecast or weather report.
+You can actually find web cameras posted at beaches around the island.
 I guess that’s handy if you have a day off.
-But torture if you’re stuck in the office, watching an awesome beach break on your computer!!
+But torture if you’re stuck in the office, watching an awesome beach break on your computer!

-Now, I did mention seriously BIG waves.
-Southern Tasmania is home to Australia’s “heaviest” wave (that’s a good thing if you’re a surfer).
+Now, I did mention seriously big waves.
+Southern Tasmania is home to Australia’s heaviest wave.
+That’s a good thing if you’re an advanced surfer, apparently.
 Also known as Devil’s Point, Shipstern Bluff is accessed near Port Arthur on the Tasman Peninsula.
-Riding the massive waves involves either a long bushwalk or a boat, and some serious deep breathing, I would imagine.
+Riding the massive waves involves either a long bushwalk or a boat, and some serious deep breathing, I’d imagine.

-So that’s my wrap up of Surfing in Tasmania.
+So that’s my introduction to Surfing in Tasmania.
 Something for everyone, from kids with a foam board, to daredevils with a death wish.
-Which option will you choose?
+Which option would you choose?